Table of Contents

 This pattern holds for most godan verbs, but watch out for verbs ending in 〜う, such as 買う (to buy).
 Logic dictates that the passive form of 買う would be 買あれる, but logic fails us here.
 The correct passive form of 買う is 買われる.

 う+ わ + れる = 買われる

 When it comes to grammar, we like to leave no stone unturned.
-If you'd like to know more about this curious conjugation, check out this explanation on classical Japanese.
+If you'd like to know more about this curious conjugation, check out its historical context.

 For ichidan verbs, it's easy.
 Just replace the 〜る ending of the verb with 〜られる.
 For example, 食べる (to eat) becomes 食べられる.

 Take note though — the 〜られる ending can also be used for the potential form.
 Due to this overlap, modern Japanese is developing a distinct potential form ending, 〜れる.
 Isn't it cool to see how language shifts and adapts to its users' needs over time?